Skip to main content

 Are there guided tours in English?

-Yes, skip-the-line guided tours in English are available daily.
+Skip-the-line guided tours in English are available daily.
 Groups of up to 10 people, accredited guide.
-From €22 per person.
+From €28 per person on GetYourGuide.
 For private groups, expect around €180 (2 hours).

 Ready to discover the Mezquita?

-Book online before you travel — morning slots in April and May go fast.
+Book online before you travel.
+Morning slots in April and May go fast.

 Official sources